Mensheviks: After the 1917 Revolution

 The 1917 split in the party crippled the Mensheviks' popularity and they received 3.2% of the vote during the Russian Constituent Assembly election in November 1917 compared to the Bolsheviks' 23% and the Socialist Revolutionaries' 37%.
 The Mensheviks got just 3.3% of the national vote, but in the Transcaucasus they got 30.2%.
 41.7% of their support came from the Transcaucasus and in Georgia, about 75% voted for them.
 The right-wing of the Menshevik Party supported actions against the Bolsheviks while the left-wing, the majority of the Mensheviks at that point, supported the left in the ensuing Russian Civil War.
 However, Martov's leftist Menshevik faction refused to break with the right-wing of the party, resulting in their press being sometimes banned and only intermittently available.

 The Mensheviks opposed war communism and in 1919 suggested an alternative programme.
 During World War I, some anti-war Mensheviks had formed a group called Menshevik-Internationalists.
 They were active around the newspaper Novaya Zhizn and took part in the Mezhraiontsy formation.
 After July 1917 events in Russia, they broke with the Menshevik majority that supported continued war with Germany.
 The Mensheviks-Internationalists became the hub of the Russian Social Democratic Workers' Party (of Internationalists).
 Starting in 1920, right-wing Mensheviks-Internationalists emigrated, some of them pursuing anti-Bolshevik activities.

 The Democratic Republic of Georgia was a stronghold of the Mensheviks.
 In parliamentary elections held on 14 February 1919, they won 81.5% of the votes and the Menshevik leader Noe Zhordania became Prime Minister.
 Prominent members of the Georgian Menshevik Party included Noe Ramishvili, Evgeni Gegechkori, Akaki Chkhenkeli, Nikolay Chkheidze and Alexandre Lomtatidze.
 After the occupation of Georgia by the Bolsheviks in 1921, many Georgian Mensheviks, led by Zhordania, fled to France, where they set up the Government of the Democratic Republic of Georgia in Exile in Leuville-sur-Orge.
 In 1930, Ramishvili was assassinated by a Soviet spy in Paris.

 Menshevism was finally made illegal after the Kronstadt uprising of 1921.
 A number of prominent Mensheviks emigrated thereafter.
-Martov went to Germany, where he established the paper Socialist Messenger.
+Martov went to Germany, where he established the paper Socialist Courier.
 He died in 1923.
 In 1931, the Menshevik Trial was conducted by Stalin, an early part of the Great Purge.
-The Messenger moved with the Menshevik center from Berlin to Paris in 1933 and then in 1939 to New York City, where it was published until 1965.
+The Courier moved with the Menshevik center from Berlin to Paris in 1933 and then in 1939 to New York City, where it was published until 1965.